kubesphere/website/content/en/docs/cluster-administration/cluster-settings/cluster-gateway.md

 3. In the displayed dialog box, select an access mode for the gateway from the following two options:

    - **NodePort**: Access Services with corresponding node ports through the gateway.
 The NodePort access mode provides the following configurations:
      - **Tracing**: Turn on the **Tracing** toggle to enable the Tracing feature on KubeSphere.
-Once it is enabled, check whether an annotation (for example, `nginx.ingress.kubernetes.io/service-upstream: true`) is added for your route when the route is inaccessible.
+Once it is enabled, check whether an annotation (`nginx.ingress.kubernetes.io/service-upstream: true`) is added for your route when the route is inaccessible.
 If not, add an annotation to your route.
      - **Configuration Options**: Add key-value pairs to the cluster gateway.
    - **LoadBalancer**: Access Services with a single IP address through the gateway.
 The LoadBalancer access mode provides the following configurations:
      - **Tracing**: Turn on the **Tracing** toggle to enable the Tracing feature on KubeSphere.
-Once it is enabled, check whether an annotation (for example, `nginx.ingress.kubernetes.io/service-upstream: true`) is added for your route when the route is inaccessible.
+Once it is enabled, check whether an annotation (`nginx.ingress.kubernetes.io/service-upstream: true`) is added for your route when the route is inaccessible.
 If not, add an annotation to your route.
      - **Load Balancer Provider**: Select a load balancer provider from the drop-down list.
      - **Annotations**: Add annotations to the cluster gateway.
      - **Configuration Options**: Add key-value pairs to the cluster gateway.